-Education Code section 47612.5(e) (2) and 5 CCR §11963.1-11963.7 define nonclassroom-based instruction and prohibit a charter school from receiving any funding for nonclassroom-based instruction unless the State Board of Education (SBE) determines that it is eligible for funding.
+EC Section 47612.5(e)(2) and 5 CCR §11963.1-11963.7 define nonclassroom-based instruction and prohibit a charter school from receiving any funding for nonclassroom-based instruction unless the State Board of Education (SBE) determines that it is eligible for funding.
+Assembly Bill 1505, approved by the Governor on October 3, 2019, prohibits the approval of a new charter school that offers nonclassroom-based instruction, including virtual schools, and a charter that is funded as a nonclassroom-based charter school effective January 1, 2020 through January 1, 2022.
+However, this prohibition was amended by AB 130 Section 58, which extended the prohibition through January 1, 2025.